michal-golaszewski-appfire/aws-resource-tagger/README.md

 import boto3
-from .base import AwsResourceTagger from .registry import TaggerRegistry from arn_parser.arn_parser import AWSArnParser
+from .base import AwsResourceTagger from .registry import TaggerRegistry from arn_parser import AWSArnParser

 @TaggerRegistry.register("yourservice")  # Register the tagger with the tool.
 This is the service name. class YourServiceTagger(AwsResourceTagger):
     @staticmethod
     def tag_resource(arn: str, tags: list):
 # Your logic to tag the resource
 ```

 ### Example Command